-#StoreStore ensures data is written before flag, while membar #LoadLoad ensures flag is read before data.
-Commercial implementations of these models, however, make sure that a processor sees its own reads and writes in program order to preserve simple uniprocessor behavior.
+#StoreStore ensures data is written before flag, while membar #LoadLoad ensures flag is read before data (but could be omitted, in this case, due to the conditional).

 Implementations of the models in this class can exploit many optimizations, because they need only implement order between operations when software asks for it and can be aggressively out-of-order the rest of the time.
 Processors can complete reads and writes to cache, for example, even while previous reads and writes (in program order) have not obtained coherence permission.
 With speculative execution, processors can retire reads and writes (i.e., preclude rollback) while previous reads and writes await coherence permission.